eacaps/bc-citynodes/README.md

     loop possible from Washington: no

 ## Testing
-I wrote some extensive unit tests for as many cases as I could think of.
+I wrote some unit tests for as many cases as I could think of.
 You can run the tests with:

     $ mvn test